Decentralized Orchestration Architecture for Fluid Computing: A Secure Distributed AI Use Case: Use Case of Security Enhancement in Multi-Domain Decentralized Federated Learning

 \textbf{Alert generation:} we assume that the aggregation rule enables nodes to identify which neighbor updates are trustworthy or potentially malicious/biased.
 This idea is related to Byzantine-robust aggregation rules that employ filtering techniques, or proposals like~\cite{cajaraville2025byzantine} that use different strategies to weigh the trustworthiness of received updates.
 Therefore, at round $t$, node $i$ produces a lightweight alert signal, denoted by $w_{ij}^{(t)} \in [0,1]$, about each received update from neighbor $j \in \mathcal{N}_i^{(t)}$.
 This signal represents node $i$'s assessment of model update from neighbor $j$ at round $t$.
 Thus, each node produces an alert vector $( w_{ij}^{(t)})_{j \in \mathcal{N}_i^{(t)}}$ once per round after the aggregation step.

 \textbf{SDN-enabled control logic:} Each domain $d$ runs an SDN application called \texttt{DFL Anomaly Detection}, attached to the corresponding SDN Control Service, that receives the generated alerts of nodes from $\mathcal{V}_d$.
 Since alerts may originate from both intra- or inter-domain neighbors, per-domain SDN applications coordinate among them to relay inter-domain alerts in order to reconstruct the overall set of alerts received for each node $i \in \mathcal{V}_d$.
-Then, each domain independently processes the alerts and outputs an estimated anomalous set $\mathcal{A}_d^{(t)} \subseteq \mathcal{V}_d$, which is employed to return a mitigation action to clients or network (in our case, a ban list).
+Then, each domain independently processes the alerts and outputs a round-based estimated anomalous set $\mathcal{A}_d^{(t)} \subseteq \mathcal{V}_d$, which is employed to return a mitigation action to clients or network (in our case, a ban list).
 Upon receiving the SDN response at round $t$, in subsequent round $t+1$, node $i$ filters any model update originating from a banned node before running its aggregation procedure.
+Although the ban list is recomputed at every round from the current alert stream, the SDN-enabled control logic incorporates temporal stabilization and feedback mechanisms that facilitate the repeated identification of persistently malicious nodes across subsequent rounds.